icssc/docs/content/docs/contributor/antalmanac-scheduler/index.md

 ---
-title: AntAlmanac
+title: AntAlmanac Scheduler
 ---

 ## About

-AntAlmanac is a schedule planner website for classes at UC Irvine.
+AntAlmanac Scheduler is a schedule planner website for classes at UC Irvine.
 These are some of its features:

 -   **_Search bar_** to easily find classes by department (e.g COMPSCI), course code (e.g. ICS 31), and keywords (e.g. artificial intelligence).
 -   **_Integrated calendar_** to preview class times.